blu3mania/npp-papyrus/README.md

 - [Lexer] Proper syntax highlighting with strings that contain double quote escapes.
 - [Lexer] Proper syntax highlighting with integers literals that start with minus sign.
 - [Lexer] Proper syntax highlighting with float literals that contain decimal point.
-- [Compiler] Only run compiler if active file is using Papyrus Script lexer (configurable behavior).
+- [Compiler] Only run compiler if active file is using Papyrus Script lexer.
+Configurable behavior, default on.

 ### Improvements
-- {Lexer] Upgrade to support Scintilla's ILexer5.
+- [Lexer] Upgrade to support Scintilla's ILexer5.
 - [Lexer] Support folding on properties.
 Original plugin likely omitted properties from folding since it could not exclude those that have definitions done in a single line.
 - [Lexer] Support "folding in code, middle" so that Else and ElseIf can be folded as well.
 Configurable